Amiga Foreverby Cloanto

 • With Alex Feinman's ISO Recorder 2 installed, right-click an ISO file and select Copy Image to CD

-As you can see the exact location and name of the burning option may vary slightly across applications and versions, but it is present in all software.
+As you can see the exact location and name of the burning option may vary slightly across applications and versions, but it is generally present in all software.

 The C64 Forever ISO image is not bootable.
 The Amiga Forever Plus Edition ISO image is bootable and the ISO file can also be used to boot directly from the image, using software like: